viceroypenguin/SuperLinq/Source/SuperLinq/readme.md

 This method has 4 overloads.

+### SortedMergeBy

+Merges two or more sequences that are in a common order (either ascending or descending) according to a key into a single sequence that preserves that order.

+This method has 4 overloads.

 ### SortedMergeDescending

 Merges two or more sequences that are in a common order (either ascending or descending) into a single sequence that preserves that order.

+This method has 2 overloads.

+### SortedMergeByDescending

+Merges two or more sequences that are in a common order (either ascending or descending) according to a key into a single sequence that preserves that order.

 This method has 2 overloads.